Bitfinex: 2019: Launch of Tether investigation

-2020–2025: Acquisitions and investments
+2020–2026: Acquisitions and investments

 On October 15, 2021, it was announced that Bitfinex would pay a $1.5 million fine to the Commodity Futures Trading Commission for illegal, off-exchange retail commodity transactions in digital assets with Americans.
 In 2021, Bitfinex launched a new payment platform, Bitfinex Pay, that would allow online merchants to receive cryptocurrency payments.
 Bitfinex, Kraken, and KuCoin began entering the Indian cryptocurrency market in 2021.
 In September 2022, Bitfinex, alongside several other leading exchanges, temporarily paused all deposits and withdrawals of Ethereum-based tokens during the Ethereum software upgrade known as the Merge.
 In December 2022, Bitfinex published the "Freedom Manifesto", which advocates for distributed, open-source software and libertarian economics.

 As of January 2023, Bitfinex announced plans to open an office in El Salvador.
 El Salvador plans to issue its "volcano" token this year, which will be issued using blockchain technology, and which will trade on Bitfinex's exchange.
 In April 2023, Bitfinex Securities was granted a license by El Salvador’s National Digital Asset Commission to operate in the country.
 The license permits Bitfinex Securities El Salvador to facilitate tokenized assets.
 On May 24, 2023, Bitfinex announced it would invest in the Chilean cryptocurrency exchange Orionx.
 Bitfinex stated that it aims to expand its presence in Chile and Latin America.
 Bitfinex launched its peer-to-peer trading platform in Venezuela, Argentina, and Colombia in June 2023.

 In January 2025, Bitfinex Derivatives was granted a licence by El Salvador's National Digital Asset Commission to operate in the country.

+In 2025, Bitfinex introduced zero-fee trading across its spot, margin, perpetual derivatives, and over-the-counter markets, applying the policy to both maker and taker transactions.
+The exchange has said that its revenue is diversified beyond trading fees, including income from its peer-to-peer margin lending market and services for institutional clients.

+In May 2026, Bitfinex received a Digital Asset Service Provider license from El Salvador's National Commission on Digital Assets.
+This expanded its operations in the country by allowing the platform to offer regulated local services.
+This follows the licensing of Bitfinex Securities in April 2023.